Students who register by March 4th will receive a $20 discount on day camp and overnight registration fees.

 Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in on Monday morning between 8-8:30am.
 Early drop off is available between 7:30-8:00am.
 Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 None.
 This course is designed to accommodate both absolute beginners, and students who have prior writing experience.

 Kaitlin Bevis spent her childhood curled up with a book and a pen.
 If the ending didn’t agree with her, she rewrote it.
 Because she’s always wanted to be a writer, she spent high school and college learning everything she could to achieve that goal.
 After graduating college with a BFA in English: Creative Writing, an MAT in English: Secondary Education, and an E.d.S in School Library Media, Kaitlin went on to write the bestselling Daughters of Zeus series.
 You can learn more about Kaitlin and her books at KaitlinBevis.com.
-This is Kaitlin’s third year as a Summer Academy instructor.
+This is Kaitlin’s fourth year as a Summer Academy instructor.

 Elizabeth Sadler loves to read and write adventure novels with fantasy elements.
 She holds an M.A. in English Literature from George Mason University, as well as an M.F.A. in writing popular fiction from Seton Hill University and has been published in New Myths and Separate Worlds.
 She currently resides in Athens, Georgia, where she teaches British Literature to unsuspecting seniors.
 This is Elizabeth’s second year as a Summer Academy Instructor.